stigboyeandersen/prometheus-demo/README.md

 helm install argo-cd argo/argo-cd -f helm/argo-cd-values.yaml
 ```

+After installing Argo a test repo should be configured.

 #### Install web site

 Run this to complete the installation and install the test website (~/git/private/prometheus).